Web Cam - MJPG stream

 CAMERA_COMMAND_EXTRA_PARAMS="-y -i 'http://192.168.2.92/ipcam/mjpeg.cgi' -vframes 1 -q:v 1 -f image2 -update 1 "

-But it is better to use a snapshot instead of stream if available, see here.
+Notice that it is better to use a snapshot instead of stream if available, see here.